LLNL/dftf/README.md

 Drink From The Firehose (DFTF) is a python program that subscribes to Redfish events on Cray/HPE hardware, and republishes them to topics in Kafka.
+Additionally, it handles Slingshot Telemetry messages with a MessageID prefix of CrayFabricHealth.

 DFTF will create subscriptions for two types of Redfish events:

 - CrayTelemetry Alerts
 - Normal (non-CrayTelemetry) Alerts

+Slingshot telemetry must be configured separately using slingshot CLI tools.

-CrayTelemtry alerts are sent at regular intervals (typically 5 seconds) decided upon by the Redfish server.
+CrayTelemetry alerts are sent at regular intervals (typically 5 seconds) decided upon by the Redfish server.
 The OEM field of the event contains a large amount of metric data formated in a nonstandard (OEM decided) Cray format.
 Typically the event message consolidates metric samples